orivej/static-appimage/README.md

 # Introduction

-This reporisotory provides an experimental alternative [AppImage](https://github.com/probonopd/AppImageKit) runtime (image loader) that does not depend on system-provided glibc, glib, and libfuse to mount and run the image.
-Original runtime is embedded into ISO image; this runtime is the "extractor" of a self-extracting ZIP archive.
+This is a barebones alternative [AppImage](https://github.com/probonopd/AppImageKit) [type 2](https://github.com/AppImage/AppImageSpec/blob/master/draft.md#type-2-image-format) runtime (image loader) and image maker.
+The image is an application and a ZIP archive.

 # Usage